What are permissions in AODocs?

 • the document’s current workflow state

-AODocs combines the three rules above to compute the final set of permissions of each document.
+AODocs combines these three rules to determine who can access each document.

-AODocs provides three ways to apply inherited permissions to documents:
+AODocs offers three ways to apply inherited permissions:

-• Document class permissions: a single set of permissions for all the documents of a document class.
+• Document class permissions: a single set of permissions for all documents within a document class.

-• Workflow permissions: the document permissions are determined by the workflow engine.
+• Workflow permissions: document permissions are controlled by the workflow engine.

-• Folder permissions: the document permissions are determined by the document's parent folder.
+• Folder permissions: document permissions are determined by the document's parent folder.

 Learn more: Set workflow permissions

-You can configure the inherited permissions in the Security tab of your document class settings.
+You can configure inherited permissions in the Security tab of your document class settings.

 If you didn’t find what you were looking for, don’t hesitate to leave a comment!